Bring Kitty Home

 Congratulations on your new feline family member!
 Thank you for choosing to adopt your kitty from All About Cats Rescue & Adoption.
 We hope that this furry baby brings your family great joy for a very long time.

-This supply checklist will help get you prepared to bring home your new kitty:
+This supply list will help get you prepared to bring home your new kitty:

 ❑ Bowls: The bowls should be made of ceramic, porcelain, or stainless steel.
 It is best to stay away from anything that is plastic because it retains food orders and can cause cat acne.
 Elevated bowls are a great option to help the cats eat more comfortably and promote better digestion.

-❑ Food: Our kittens are eating Royal Canin Kitten Formula and our adult cats are eating Royal Canin Adult.
+❑ Food: Our kittens are eating Science Diet Kitten and our adult cats are eating Science Diet Adult.
 They should have a diet that consists of both wet (canned) and dry food.
 Do not switch the dry food “cold turkey” because it could upset the kitty’s digestive tract and they might get diarrhea or vomit.
 Dry food transitions are done over a 7-to-10-day period gradually increasing the amount of new food while reducing the amount of the previous food each day.
 For further information on cat food ingredients click here and cat food reviews.

 ❑ Carrier: The adopter will need to provide a carrier at the time of adoption to transport the adopted kitty.
 If bringing a carrier from home, please make sure the carrier is clean.
 New smells can be overwhelming and stressful to cats moving to a new home.
 Also, make sure to clean any blankets or pads inside the carrier.
 Some cat carrier recommendations are Pet Gear and Petmate.